-phyCurrentChannel shall be set equal to the ChannelNumber parameter of the MLME- ASSOCIATE.request primitive.
+phyCurrentChannel shall be set equal to the ChannelNumber parameter of the MLME- PEER.request primitive.

-phyCurrentPage shall be set equal to the ChannelPage parameter of the MLME- ASSOCIATE.request primitive.
+phyCurrentPage(??) shall be set equal to the ChannelPage parameter of the MLME- PEER.request primitive.

-macPANId shall be set equal to the CoordPANId parameter of the MLME-ASSOCIATE.request primitive.
+macGroupId (Application Id??) shall be set equal to the GroupId parameter of the MLME-PEER.request primitive.